-Indian civilisation has its roots in the Indus Valley culture dating from the third millennium BCE.
-During the first millennium BCE a sophisticated 'Aryan' culture develops and expands on the Indian subcontinent, setting the template for India's complex religious and social system.
-By the 7th Century CE Indian is composed of about a dozen independent kingdoms sharing a common cultural tradition based around Hindu religious beliefs.
+Indian society has its roots in the civilisation that developed in Indus River valley in the third millennium BCE.
+During the first millennium BCE populations from the Indus Valley spread into the Indian subcontinent, bringing with them a sophisticated culture that sets the template for India's complex religious and social system.
+By the 7th Century CE Indian is composed of about a dozen independent kingdoms sharing common traditions based around Hindu religious beliefs.

-The Mughals, an Islamic race from the north, invade India in the 16th Century and establish the Mughal Empire.
-Most of the country is unified under the Mughals in the 17th Century but their rule quickly begins to crumble beneath the weight of corruption, mismanagement and factionalism.
+The Mughals invade India in the 16th Century and establish the Mughal Empire.
+The Mughals are followers of Islam with predominantly Turkish ancestry.
+Their leader, Barbur, is descended from Mongol emperor Genghis Khan and Turco-Mongol conqueror Timur.
+Most of India is unified under the Mughals in the 17th Century but their rule quickly begins to crumble beneath the weight of corruption, mismanagement and factionalism.

 Direct exposure to Europe begins in 1498 when the Portuguese explorer Vasco da Gama arrives on the west coast.
 Portuguese spice traders and Christian missionaries follow, establishing control over the enclave of Goa in 1510.

 British influence in India commences in earnest at the start of the 17th Century with the entry of the East India Company and gains a stranglehold in the last quarter of the 18th Century when the British Parliament begins to regulate the way the company operates.
 The first British governor general is appointed in 1773.

 Following an attempted rebellion by Indian soldiers of the British Indian Army in 1857, the British exile the last Mughal shah, abolish the East India Company and introduce direct rule under the British crown.
 The British Raj reaches its zenith at the end of the 19th Century, just as the seeds of its eventual demise are sown.